LuminiteTime/Ragnar/README.md

 # Ragnar Setup Guide

-Welcome to Ragnar!
+Welcome to Ragnar v.0!
 This guide will walk you through cloning the repository and starting the application using Docker.

 ## Ollama installation (manual for now)